 2 or 3 cans full fat coconut milk (swap only one can with light if you desire)

-1/3-1/2 of raw organic honey depending on your sweet tooth
+1/3 to 1/2 cup raw organic honey, depending on your sweet tooth

 2 or 3 tablespoons of vanilla extract depending on how many cans you use